lxc/lxc/CODING_STYLE.md

 - Functions declared in header files (`*.h`) should use the `extern` keyword.
 - Functions declared in source files (`*.c`) should not use the `extern` keyword.

-#### All Names Must Be In lower_case

-- All functions and variable names must use lower case.

 #### Declaring Variables

 - variables should be declared at the top of the function or at the beginning